faizusmani/faizusmani/README.md

 <h1 align="center">Hi 👋, I'm Faiz.</h1>
 <h3 align="center">A Master's student in High Integrity Systems at Frankfurt University of Applied Sciences with working experience in Data Analytics, Microsoft Power Platform, and Frontend Development.</h3>

-- 🌱 I’m currently learning about **Anomaly Detection techniques (Statistical, Machine Learning, Neural Networks).**
+- 🌱 I’m currently learning about **Data engineering and analytics in Microsoft Fabric.**

 - 📫 How to reach me **faizusmani1994@gmail.com**